eswara-reddy/hive-serde-gen/README.md

 >
 ) ROW FORMAT SERDE 'org.apache.hadoop.hive.contrib.serde2.JsonSerde';

-LOAD DATA LOCAL INPATH 'examples/users.json' INTO TABLE test;
+LOAD DATA LOCAL INPATH 'users.json' INTO TABLE users_table;
 ```

 As you can see, `income` is listed as `UNKNOWN`, because all data is either `null` or not present.
 You have to edit this before executing it using Hive.

 All the above files are present in the `examples/` directory.